chetanhs/xpress-ng-seed/README.md

 This should get the node server running on port 3000.

 This was developed using express-generator.
-More information on that can e found at, http://expressjs.com/guide.html
+More information on that can be found at, http://expressjs.com/guide.html

 Update
 ------